huavanthong/LearningGolang/03_ReferenceProject/07_Docker-compose-Go-Nodejs/README.md

+# Reference
-This is the example reference project for learning Docker-compose with Golang [Refer blog post](https://viblo.asia/p/docker-compose-la-gi-kien-thuc-co-ban-ve-docker-compose-1VgZv8d75Aw)
+    - This is the example reference project for learning Docker-compose with Golang [Refer blog post](https://viblo.asia/p/docker-compose-la-gi-kien-thuc-co-ban-ve-docker-compose-1VgZv8d75Aw)
+    - Docker compose for react js tutorial.
+Refer: [here](https://michalzalecki.com/docker-compose-node/)
 ## Overview
 It include:
 * Server is implemented by Golang